kingo132/a51m-r2-5700m-hackintosh/README.md

 ### 20241008
 1. Fixed bugs that caused macOS to get stuck at EB|#LOG:EXITBS:START during boot.
-2. Resolved the wireless and Bluetooth issues that I had previously overlooked.
+2. Resolved the Wi-Fi and Bluetooth issues that I had previously overlooked.
 3. Cleaned up unnecessary dependencies.
 4. I was using 3200 MHz RAM, but my 10900K was running at 2933 MHz with this memory, leading to random kernel panics with page faults.
 ```